Convert Tablespoons of Flour to Grams

 Enter the amount of flour in tablespoons below to get the value converted to grams.

 Do you want to convert grams of flour to tablespoons?

 How to Convert Tablespoons of Flour to Grams

-To convert a tablespoon measurement to a gram measurement, multiply the flour by the conversion ratio.
-One tablespoon of flour is equal to 7.8125 grams, so use this simple formula to convert:
+Since one tablespoon of flour is equal to 7.8125 grams, you can use this simple formula to convert:

-The flour in grams is equal to the tablespoons multiplied by 7.8125.
+The flour in grams is equal to the flour in tablespoons multiplied by 7.8125.

 While most experts suggest measuring dry ingredients by weight for improved precision, not all recipes call for ingredients by weight and when they do we might not all have a scale handy.
 Because flours vary in density, it might not be immediately clear how to convert between a weight and volume measurement.